Sayan9661/tableau-video-games-visuals/README.md

 # tableau-video-games-visuals
-Made a dashboard in tableau to visulize video game data.
+Made a dashboard in tableau to visualize video game data.

 ## Visualization